- Medicare can work alongside other health insurance plans to cover more costs and services.

 Medicare and FEHB

-Federal Employee Health Benefits (FEHB) are health plans offered to employees and retirees of the federal government, including members of the armed forces and United States Postal Service employees.
+Federal Employee Health Benefits (FEHBs) are health plans offered to employees and retirees of the federal government, including members of the armed forces and United States Postal Service employees.
 Coverage is also available to spouses and dependents.
 While you’re working, your FEHB plan will be the primary payer and Medicare will pay second.

 Once you retire, you can keep your FEHB and use it alongside Medicare.
 Medicare will become your primary payer, and your FEHB plan will be the secondary payer.
 The amount your FEHB plan covers depends on the plan, but many plans will cover out-of-pocket expenses and additional services.